19hours/sg-statutes/Acts/Control of Plants Act.md

 “authorised officer” means any person appointed by the Director-General as an authorised officer under section 3(2);

-“Authority” means the Agri-food and Veterinary Authority established under section 3 of the Agri-food and Veterinary Authority Act 2000 (Act 16 of 2000);
+[Deleted by Act 10 of 2019 wef 01/04/2019]

+“Board” means the National Parks Board established by the repealed National Parks Act (Cap.
+198A, 1991 Ed.) as in force before 1 July 1996 and continued by section 3 of the National Parks Board Act (Cap.
+198A);

+[Act 10 of 2019 wef 01/04/2019]

 “certified pesticide operator” means a person who is certified as a pesticide operator under section 12;

 “conveyance” includes any aircraft, vessel, train, vehicle or any other artificial contrivance, whether mechanically propelled or otherwise used or capable of being used as a means of transport on land, water or air;

-“Director-General” means the Director-General, Agri-food and Veterinary Services appointed under section 3(1) of the Animals and Birds Act (Cap.
-7);
+“Director-General” means the Director-General, Plant Health appointed under section 3(1);

+[Act 10 of 2019 wef 01/04/2019]

 “diseased” means attacked by or infected with any pest;